Skip to Content

 Christmas in London with Kids

-A pantomime is a must do when having Christmas in London with kids.
-A few examples of shows include Jack and the Beanstalk at the London Palladium and Cinderella at the Theatre Royal Stratford East.
+A pantomime is a must-do when having Christmas in London with kids.
+A few examples of shows include Jack and the Beanstalk at the London Palladium and Cinderella at the Kings Head Theatre.

 There are many other shows in suburban London which are less expensive and probably easier to secure tickets.